What are Economic Factors?

-Higher return on investment will attract investors.
-But if the interest rate on loan increase cash flow in country decrease and result in a decrease in liquidity of country whereas with the decrease in interest rate over loan cash flow in country increase and result in the increase in liquidity of country.
+A higher return on investment will attract investors.
+But, if the interest rate on loans increases, cash flow in the country decreases, resulting in a decrease in the nation’s liquidity.
+In contrast, with the decline in interest rate over a loan, cash flow in the country increases and increases the country’s liquidity.
 So, the interest rate affects the economy.

 #2 – Exchange Rate

-Exchange rate comes into the picture in case of export and import.
-It affects international payment and price of goods and that affects the economy.
+The exchange rate comes into the picture in the case of export and import.
+Due to this, it affects international payment and the price of goods, affecting the economy.

 #3 -Tax Rate

 The tax rate is a crucial part of the economy.
-Tax rate affects the price of goods and its sales which affects the economy.
+The tax rate affects the price of goods and their sales, affecting the economy.

 #4 – Inflation

-With the increase in demand price of goods or service increase which result in inflation and with inflation money supply in market increases.
+The increase in the demand price of goods or services increases inflation and money supply.